maxxiimo/the-front-end-manifesto/chp8-device-detection.md

     $break9:            9;
     $break12:           12;

-To start our mobile implementation we will do the same in mobile.scss, but focus only on the first two breakpoints as follows:
+To start our mobile implementation we will do the same in *mobile.scss*, but only focus on the first two breakpoints:

     // Susy Grid